National Safer Practice Awareness Course (NSPAC)

 What NSPAC is not

 NSPAC is not an investigation or a formal assessment of competence.
-Instead, it sits alongside existing management, HR, and safeguarding frameworks as a structured, proportionate and professional response, it provides space for reflection and strengthened safer practice.
+It does not replace existing management, HR, or safeguarding processes.
+Instead, it sits alongside them as a structured and proportionate response to support reflection and strengthen safer practice.

 NSPAC is not appropriate in cases where there is evidence of deliberate harm, or where an individual presents an ongoing risk to children.
-In such circumstances, the priority must be the protection of children and the appropriate use of safeguarding, disciplinary, or regulatory processes rather than reflective development.
+In these situations, the priority must be the protection of children and the appropriate use of safeguarding, disciplinary, or regulatory processes.

 Who NSPAC is for